-One panelist said that Ukraine has local community media as defined by the VIBE methodology.
+Torbich said that Ukraine has local community media as defined by the VIBE methodology.
 They are mostly print or online and founded by NGOs or civic activists.
-"Probably, our investigative reporting agency is of this kind.
+"Probably, our investigative reporting agency Chetverta Vlada is of this kind.
 However, citizens are not ready to support such media.
-Its crowdfunding revenues in 2020 amounted to 0.5 percent of the budget," the panelist said.
-Another panelist predicted further rapid growth of grassroots information sources of small local communities or groups dedicated to certain topics.
-One panelist added that regional Telegram channels are gaining popularity, but they definitely do not cover events objectively or reliably.
-Another agreed that Ukrainians have no habit of supporting community independent media through donations or volunteering.
+Its crowdfunding revenues in 2020 amounted to 0.5 percent of the budget," he said.

+Kazanzhy predicted further rapid growth of grassroots information sources of small local communities or groups dedicated to certain topics.
+Velychko added that regional Telegram channels are gaining popularity, but they definitely do not cover events objectively or reliably.
+Kisilyova agreed that Ukrainians have no habit of supporting community independent media through donations or volunteering.